|

 professional education for sonographers.

-registration to perform A and B scans.
+There are legislated requirements for registration to perform A and B scans.

 The ASAR recognises registration with the